anadodik/sdmm-mitsuba/optimization_avenues.md

 # Possible Ways of Opitmizing the Code
+- look for allocations.
+It seems that we are allocating unnecessarily.
 - `StepwiseTangentEM::optimize` is still 24.7% of the runtime.
 We should be able to bring it down by a large factor.
 - `Li` is 54% of the runtime.
     - `sampleSurface` is 19% of the runtime.